OooShiny-Community/migration/mailserver.md

 Check if your SPF record is propagated to the public Internet, you can use the dig utility on your Linux machine like below:

-    dig mail.shiny.oop txt
+    dig mail.shiny.ooo txt

 ### DKIM Record

 DKIM (DomainKeys Identified Mail) uses a private key to digitally sign emails sent from your domain.
 Receiving SMTP servers verify the signature by using the public key, which is published in the DNS DKIM record.

 The iRedMail script automatically configured DKIM for your server.
-The only thing left to do is creating DKIM record in DNS manager.
 Run the following command to show the DKIM public key.

     sudo amavisd-new showkeys

 The DKIM public key is in the parentheses in the response.

-In your DNS manager, create a TXT record, enter `dkim._domainkey` in the name field.
+In your DNS manager, create a TXT record with `dkim._domainkey` in the name field.
 Copy everything in the parentheses and paste into the value field.
 Delete all double quotes and line breaks.

     DNX Record Type     Name                Value                   TTL
     TXT                 dkim._domainkey     v=DKIM1l; p= MIIsd...
 90sec